Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Real-time MPC with convex obstacle avoidance constraints

 The SCDF is defined as

 which is the distance to the boundary of the obstacle region $\setCoBnd$.
 Given a collision-free point $\bubbleCenter\in\setCf$, the SCDF allows us to define a collision-free region as

 which is parametrized by the tuple $(\bubbleCenter, r)$.
 The region is an Euclidean norm ball in the configuration space.
-Obtaining an analytical expression for the SCDF is non-trivial, which is why we resort to approximating it using deep learning \cite{pbrm}, resulting in a function that can be evaluated efficiently.
+Obtaining an analytical expression for the SCDF is non-trivial, which is why we resort to approximate methods\cite{pbrm, cspf}.
 To adapt the proposed MPC such that it guarantees obstacle avoidance, we simply add the following constraints

-to the MPC~\eqref{eq:mpc}.
-The computation of the constraint tightening is given in\ifbool{arxiv}{~Appendix~\ref{sec:tube_in_ball_const}}{~\cite{arxiv_version_of_paper}}.
-In the above, each state in the predicted nominal trajectory is constrained to lie within an allocated ball $\setB_i$.
-How these are computed is the topic of the next section.
+to the MPC~problem~in~\eqref{eq:mpc}.
+The computation of the constraint tightening is given in\ifbool{arxiv}{~Appendix~\ref{sec:tube_in_ball_const}}{~\cite[App.
+D]{arxiv_version_of_paper}}.
+In the above, each state in the nominal trajectory is constrained to lie within an allocated ball $\setB_i$.
+How these are computed is presented in Section \ref{sec:corr_planning}. \BW{